 Charity is not the answer.
 Work is.
 Leila Janah, social entrepreneur and founder of Samasource, is shaping the future of business: give work and access to income, and empower the world's most destitute citizens with the resources to change their lives forever.

-leaves off, Give Work
+In Give Work

 business models in all corners

 of the world.
-She shares the poignant stories of people who have benefited from Samasource’s
+She shares poignant stories of people who have benefited from Samasource’s

-, Janah shows us how.
+We can end extreme poverty in our lifetimes.
 Give work, and you give the poorest people on the planet a chance at happiness.
 Give work, and you give people the freedom to choose how to develop their own communities.
 Give work, and you create infinite possibilities.